CAG1002 : Beginners' Greek in Action 2

 Assessment Rationale And Relationship

-The examination tests students' ability independently to apply their language knowledge to the task of identifying and translating individual word forms and to correctly translate Greek sentences in a time- controlled environment where their access to reference material (purpose- designed for the examination) can be controlled.
+The examination tests students' ability independently to apply their language knowledge such as tasks identifying, producing and translating individual word forms and to correctly translate Greek sentences in a time- controlled environment.

 The assignment is designed to assess students ability to apply their linguistic knowledge and analytical and problem- solving skills on more advanced original literary texts in the way that develops and tests their skills of close- literary analysis.